-2. Comment beginning on Page 10, line 8 and ending on Page 11, line 9 and a provide the second
+2. Comment beginning on Page 10, line 8 and ending on Page 11, line 9

 The potential for an ammonia spill during transportation is very small (as discussed in Section 5.17 and 5.18.1.3 of the text), and, therefore, is not considered a significant impact to public health and safety.
 If there is a catastrophic spill, the impacts could be significant from the point of view of a risk of upset.